Search

 ZAM is prone to splashing, hole formation, and cracking.
 ZAM performs better if you weld it into joints, provided the structure has adequate strength and is under proper conditions.

 Defective joints are avoidable if you follow the right conditions when welding ZAM steel.
-The joints should have enough weld strength and adequate internal sectional structure before welding the steel.
+The joints should have enough welding strength and adequate internal sectional structure before welding the steel.

 Applications